-PuTTY is Linux terminal emulator, serial console and network file transfer application that can connect between a Windows operating system and a remote device.
+PuTTY is Linux terminal emulator, serial console and network file transfer application that can connect between Windows operating systems and remote devices like Raspberry Pis.

 “PuTTY is an SSH and telnet client, developed originally by Simon Tatham for the Windows platform.
 PuTTY is open-source software that is available with source code and is developed and supported by a group of volunteers.” — putty.org